Guidelines for Resource Liaisons and Statistics

 Usage statistics play a central role in the Annual Resource Liaison Report and the resource renewal processes.
-To help simplify this process, statistics for many Tier 1 resources are compiled annually by CDL, and/or may be available in Scholarly Statistics.
+To help simplify this process, statistics for many Tier 1 and Tier 2 resources are compiled annually by CDL.
 To obtain the usage statistics for your resource, please check these sources in the following order:

 1. Annual Statistics Report

 The Annual Statistics report contains package-level statistics for Tier 1 and Tier 2 resources, broken out by campus and summarized system-wide.